 Zero harm, zero carbon and zero waste measures are now strategic as well as operational imperatives.
 The drive to be carbon neutral by 2050 (or sooner), the minimization of environmental harm and ability to prove stewardship credentials, as well as the need to achieve zero workforce fatalities, are forcing miners to look at their entire operations in order to find the improvements that are going to enable them to achieve these goals, profitably.

 Plant is no exception and the ascent to 2050 dictates that mining companies need to take affirmative, extensive action with their plant now rather than relying on OEMs and hardware manufacturers to innovate in order to get them there.

-Pivotal in achieving these strategic and operational goals will be the application of novel plant solutions with the deployment of Industry 4.0 technologies that can deliver all-new data-led insights that uncover the hidden optimizations which already exist and that can leverage the power of AI and machine learning to seize all-new ones.
+Pivotal in achieving these strategic and operational goals will be the application of novel plant solutions with the deployment of sustainability solutions and Industry 4.0 technologies that can deliver all-new data-led insights that uncover the hidden optimizations which already exist and that can leverage the power of AI and machine learning to seize all-new ones.